 AKC Announces Board of Directors Election Results

-Ronald H. Menaker has been the Chairman of the AKC Board of Directors since 2002.
-Menaker represents the Greater Freeport Illinois Kennel Club and is Show Chairman for the AKC/Eukanuba National Championship.
+- Ronald H. Menaker has been the Chairman of the AKC Board of Directors since 2002.
+Menaker represents the Greater Freeport Illinois Kennel Club and is Show Chairman for AKC/Eukanuba National Championship.
 An active participant in the sport of purebred dogs for nearly 40 years, he bred and exhibited Giant Schnauzers, and has also shown Bedlington Terriers and Norfolk Terriers.
 A licensed AKC judge since 1994, Menaker is approved to judge Best in Show, all Working breeds, all Sporting breeds and several Terrier breeds.
 Menaker is also a member of the Board of Overseers for the University of Pennsylvania Veterinary School.

 Menaker is a retired Managing Director and Head of Corporate Services of J.P.
 Morgan & Co.
 Incorporated of New York, and a past President and Director of J. P. Morgan Services, Inc. He is also the Vice Chairman and past Chairman of New York Downtown Hospital.
 Menaker resides in Franklin Lakes, New Jersey with his wife Kathy.